cvonk/vscode-starters/ESP32/README.md

 Note

-- OpenOCD assumes the images is at 0x10000.
-When using OTA Updates, specify an `appimage_offset` (see [docs.espressif.com](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html)
+- OpenOCD assumes the images is at address `0x10000` in flash.
+When using OTA Updates, specify an `appimage_offset` (see [docs.espressif.com](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html))